franmer2/HelpForDP200/Readme.markdown

 ## Schedule daily Azure Data Factory pipeline execution ##

-Now it could be nice to have our pipeline runs every day to feed our database and get the report up to date.
+Now, wouldn't it be nice to have our pipeline run every day to feed our database and get the report up to date?
 Azure Data Factory has the capability to define triggers to be executed according rules and time you can defined.

 Go back to Azure Data Factory and jump into your pipeline.